abishek-p-24901317/JKFLIPFLOP-USING-IF-ELSE/README.md

 **Procedure**

-/* write all the steps invloved */
-Type the program in Quartus software.
+1.Type the program in Quartus software.
-Compile and run the program.
+2.Compile and run the program.
-Generate the RTL schematic and save the logic diagram.
+3.Generate the RTL schematic and save the logic diagram.
-Create nodes for inputs and outputs to generate the timing diagram.
+4.Create nodes for inputs and outputs to generate the timing diagram.
-For different input combinations generate the timing diagram
+5.For different input combinations generate the timing diagram

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: Abishek P, 24901317 */ module jk_ff(j,k,clk,q,qbar);
+Developed by: Abishek P, 24901317 */

+module jk_ff(j,k,clk,q,qbar);
 input j,k,clk;
 output reg q,qbar;